 Oyster: Profile and Information

-Oyster is name common to a number of different families of fresh-water bivalve molluscs which dwell in brackish or marine habitats.
+Oyster is a name common to several families of fresh-water bivalve mollusks that dwell in brackish or marine habitats.

-A good number of oysters, though not all are in the superfamily named Ostreoidea.
+A good number of oysters are in the Ostreoidea superfamily, though not all.

-Oysters generally have health benefits as they are rich in zinc which very important for the production of testosterone and maintenance of a healthy sperm.
+Oysters generally have health benefits as they are rich in zinc, which is crucial for producing testosterone and maintaining healthy sperm.

-Despite the fact that men have more testosterone than women, oysters also help and in maintaining and increasing the level of libido in women.
+Even though men have more testosterone than women, oysters also help in maintaining and increasing the level of libido in women.

-They are great dopamine (hormone responsible for increasing the level of libido in men and women) booster.
+They are great dopamine (the hormone responsible for increasing the libido level in men and women) boosters.

 Scientific Classification